-I couldn’t understand why, even if I felt like I had slept through the night, I would wake looking and feeling tired and unrefreshed, and would almost always sleep in far later than intended.
+I couldn’t understand why, even if I felt like I had slept through the night, I would wake tired and unrefreshed, and would almost always sleep in.

-We squeeze in an extra hour of TV in the bedroom, or check Facebook, or go through our email Inbox one last time.
+We squeeze in an extra hour of TV in the bedroom, or check Facebook, or our Inbox one last time.
 Some of us may even bring our laptop into the bedroom and work.

 Furthermore, our sleep habits are all over the place.
 We have no set bed time or wake time, leaving our bodies to guess.

-Set bedtimes and wake times are important, because our sleep cycles (and eating cycles) are governed by what is called a circadian rhythm.
+Set bedtimes and wake times are important, because something called circadian rhythm governs our sleep cycles (and eating cycles).

 This is a 24-hour body clock.
 It governs when you feel drowsy, and when you feel wakeful during the day.